-&lt;sup>12 The 2016 census showed approximately 60 per cent of our residents travelled to work by car.
-The 2021 census was undertaken during COVID-19 restrictions.
+^{15.} The 2016 Census showed approximately 60 per cent of our residents travelled to work by car.
+The 2021 Census was undertaken during COVID-19 restrictions.

-Our survey results show that female respondents were more likely to travel for health appointment / exercise and shopping, and less likely to commute to work.
-They are more likely to use petrol car every day and less likely to cycle.
+^{16.} Our survey results show that female respondents were more likely to travel for health appointment/exercise and shopping, and less likely to commute to work.

+They are more likely to use petrol cars every day and less likely to cycle.
 There is a range of factors behind choices, including doing multiple things on the same trip and perceptions on safety.

-Our survey respondents placed the most importance on the two principles related to the adverse impacts from the cars.
+^{17.} Our survey respondents placed the most importance on the two principles related to the adverse impacts from the cars.
 However, regular car users placed less importance on these statements compared to the whole sample.
-In 2022, the Council voted to abandon the plan for the Inkerman Street bike corridor project and considerations for

-Principles from the 2018 ITS document and their continued relevance

-P rinciple Explanation Observations and opportunities 5 Not all residents within Glen Eira experience the same access to transport Glen Eira is a diverse municipality and across the City, residents have significantly different levels of transport accessibility.
-Overall, people from the northern and northwestern part of the city enjoy better public transport than those living in the southeastern part where bus is the only public transport option.
+PRINCIPLE EXPLANATION OBSERVATION AND OPPORTUNITIES 4.
+Parking will continue to play an important role and complement our transport system.
+Given the role the private cars continue to play in people's lives, parking is an important part of the overall transport system.
+Optimising car parking is important when creating accessible and attractive places for our businesses and residents.
+Our experience shows that removing car parking can be highly contentious.
+18 5.
+Not all residents within Glen Eira experience the same access to transport.
+Glen Eira is a diverse municipality and across the City, residents have significantly different levels of transport accessibility.
+Overall, people from the northern and northwestern part of the City enjoy better public transport than those living in the southeastern part where bus is the only public transport option.
 People from areas served by trains and trams have lower car ownership rates and drive less.
 Such difference is reflected in our community survey, with many people from Bentleigh East believing better bus services is an important issue.
-6 Peak hour travel movements should be as efficient and fast as possible The road network within our city consists of 498 kilometres of Council roads and 95 kilometres of arterial roads under the responsibility of and managed by the Victorian Government.
-The transport network functions as a system.
+20 6.
+Peak hour travel movements should be as efficient and fast as possible.
+The road network within our City consists of 498 kilometres of Council roads and 95 kilometres of arterial roads under the responsibility of and managed by the Victorian Government.
+21 The transport network functions as a system.
 Working together will achieve better outcomes.
-The Victorian Government has been developing the Smarter Roads program which has already delivered faster run-times and smoother traffic flows by optimising signals and delivering faster emergency responses.
-7 Our streets are the defining features of our neighbourhoods Our local streets make up a significant portion of our public spaces and the look and feel defines our neighbourhoods.
+The Victorian Government has been developing the Smarter Roads program, which has already delivered faster run-times and smoother traffic flows by optimising signals and delivering faster emergency responses.
+7. Our streets are the defining features of our neighbourhoods.
+Our local streets make up a significant portion of our public spaces and the look and feel defines our neighbourhoods.
 Streets and routes are and should be treated as important public spaces.
 We should ensure that these spaces enable safe access for all users.
-Since 2018, we have developed our Street Design Guidelines (2023) which sets out how our streets and roads should function to deliver balanced outcomes.
-The guidelines take onboard movement and place principles, with some roads more dedicated to facilitating movements, while some streets are more places for people to interact.
+Since 2018, we have developed our Street Design Guidelines (2023) which set out how our streets and roads should function to deliver balanced outcomes.
+The guidelines take on board movement and place principles, with some roads more dedicated to facilitating movements, while some streets are more places for people to interact.